COVID-19 Testing and Contact Tracing within County Jails in Michigan

 A weekly report is generated to provide data on the number booked, the number tested, and the number of positive diagnostic (PCR) and antibody (IgG) tests.
-Prevalence rates were tracked across weeks and analyzed by an interdisciplinary team of county stakeholders.
+Prevalence rates were tracked across weeks and analyzed by an interdisciplinary team of county partners.
 Requests for test results are constant and Wayne County has provided a mechanism in which they use their Excel data to generate letters with testing results that are provided to those tested.
 If someone is released prior to test results, attempts are made to contact this individual via phone, but the results may be mailed to the address on file if there is no contact made.

 The disease intervention specialist within the jail also used a contact tracing form, modified from the state's approved form, to record recent close contact information onto the iPad.
 Access to MDSS was granted to the county public health staff working within the jail.
 If a PCR test does result in a positive, DIS use the previously collected close contacts information and upload the positive test result directly into MDSS, along with the contact tracing information.
 As stated previously, in order for this to work the MDSS system needs to be activated by a public health worker or other health care professional within the jail to receive access to the appropriate systems for the case report and close contacts to be entered into the state/county system.